 - Invest in good times.
 It sucks when you only reach out to people when you need their help.
 Do it persistently and consistently — in good times and bad.

 - Refresh/upgrade often.
 Navigating your career requires different skills at different stages.
-Your peers and mentors will “age out” and you’ll need new board members to navigate the ever-evolving landscape of a hi-tech career.
+Your peers and mentors will “age out,” and you’ll need new board members to navigate the ever-evolving landscape of a hi-tech career.

 - They are trustworthy.
 Over time, as personal chemistry develops with mentors, I share my secrets with them, and vice-versa.
-They need to hear these secrets in order to be truly helpful.

 Finding and developing mentor relationships